African Cichlid Guide: Types, Tank Mates, Tank Size, Care, Etc.

 African cichlid types

-To make the conditions hospitable for the fish, you have to copy their native environment.
+To make the conditions hospitable for the fish, you must copy their native environment.
 The Cichlids are usually found to be living in the gaps between the rocks in their native place.

 To set up an aquarium for Cichlids, you have to create many hideout places for them.
 You can use caves and even rocks for this.
-Make sure the rocks are properly glued together, use safe aquarium glue, to avoid any mishappening.
+Make sure the rocks are properly glued together, and use safe aquarium glue to avoid any mishappening.

 You only need filter and heater in equipment to make the conditions stable and hospitable for them.
-These filters will be enough to keep water moving and for creating small currents.
+These filters will be enough to keep water moving and create small currents.
 You can use the air pump to create a strong current.

 The heater should be enough for the size of your tank.
 Don’t use under gravel filter as fine gravels are not suitable for them.
 Also, make sure the filter can process water 3-5 times an hour.